ankit19apr/BookingAPIDemo/README.md

 Copy
 Edit
 target/reports/ExtentReport.html
-Example Usage
-Cucumber Feature File
-Example feature file for booking API testing (src/test/resources/features/Booking.feature):

-gherkin
-Copy
-Edit
-Feature: Booking API Testing

-  Scenario: Create and retrieve a booking
-    Given the booking payload is created
-    When the booking API is called to create a booking Then the created booking can be retrieved
-Step Definition Example
-java
-Copy
-Edit
-@When("the booking API is called to create a booking") public void the_booking_api_is_called_to_create_a_booking() {
-    response = request.when().post("https://restful-booker.herokuapp.com/booking");
-    response.prettyPrint(); // Prints the API response
-    bookingId = response.jsonPath().getInt("bookingid");
-}
 Reporting
 Extent Reports provide detailed reports, including:

 Pass/Fail status for each step.
 Request and response logs for better transparency.
 Screenshots (if configured) for failed tests.